Aging & Health A to Z

 - Family history of arthritis (arthritis in parents or siblings)

 - Being female (higher risk for rheumatoid arthritis) or male (higher risk of gout)

 - Previous joint injuries

-This is a condition your body’s immune system attacks joint tissues, causing eventual destruction of the cartilage and bone along with the membranes.
-Blood vessels, muscles, ligaments, tendons, nerves, as well as other organs, may also be damaged.
+In this condition, your body’s immune system attacks joint tissues, causing eventual destruction of the cartilage and bone along with the membranes.
+Blood vessels, muscles, ligaments, tendons, and nerves, as well as other organs, may also be damaged.

 Gout and Pseudogout

 These two conditions are caused by a build-up of crystals from your blood stream that collect in your joints – often in a single joint such as the knee or big toe.
 Uric acid crystals are responsible in gout, while in pseudogout, the culprit is calcium pyrophosphate crystals.
 These conditions may be linked to kidney disease or other conditions, certain medications, diet, too much alcohol intake, injuries, infection, or heredity.

 Bursitis is caused by inflamed bursae (plural of bursa).
 The bursa is a protective sac around some joints including the shoulder and elbow.
 Bursitis may be caused by overuse or stress on the joint.
 In older people, it may accompany osteoarthritis, rheumatoid arthritis, gout, or pseudogout.
 The most commonly involved bursae are around the shoulder, elbow, and knees.